A Dark Seduction

 Release Date: April 20, 2012

 Most would give all they had to be raised in the Realm of the Fae.
 I had no choice.
 I was too young to remember anything of my own realm, save for snatches of memories that could be no more than my imagination.
-But if it hadn’t been for the Fae who found me wandering between realms after mine was destroyed, I would be dead now.
-It was the Fae who raised me and trained me in weaponry and battle skills until I became a warrior to be feared.
+But if the Fae hadn’t found me wandering between realms after mine was destroyed, I would be dead.
+It was the Fae who raised me and trained me in weaponry and battle until I became a warrior to be feared.
 When the same evil that destroyed my realm threatened Earth and the Fae, I was the first to volunteer for the Shields.

-Shannon has been brought back in time from Chicago to 1244 England because the evil knows what she is – one of the Chosen.
-Somehow the evil has found the Chosen before the Shields.
-His plan is to kill Shannon, but I won’t allow that.
+Shannon has been transported back in time from Chicago to 1244 England because the evil knows what she is—one of the Chosen.
+It plans to kill Shannon, but I won’t allow that.
 My duty is to protect her at all costs.

-I’ve never known fear until now – until Shannon.
+I’ve never known fear or love until now—until Shannon.

 Cole the Warrior

 “It is a sensuous and fast paced novel that hooked this reader immediately to the story, characters and series.”